Available for: Major, Minor

 Academics and Research

 Students conduct senior research projects.
-Our students have researched and presented on topics such as: Music in the Works of German-American Painter Oscar Bluemner; the Environmental Policies of Southwest Germany with Emphasis on the City of Freiburg; Concepts of Individualism in German and Russian War Novels; Sexual Politics during National Socialism.
+Our students have researched and presented on topics such as Music in the Works of German-American Painter Oscar Bluemner, the Environmental Policies of Southwest Germany with Emphasis on the City of Freiburg, Concepts of Individualism in German and Russian War Novels, and Sexual Politics during National Socialism.

 In addition, the German program offers a five-week summer program in Freiburg, Germany, during which students can take German as well as English language courses in theater, political science, philosophy, religious studies, art and other topics.

 Preparation for graduate study

 A knowledge of German has helped our majors and minors gain admittance to reputable graduate programs in philosophy, music, history, geography, business and political science as well as in German.

 Awards and Recognition